 Row 4: 1996 IPCC SAR (See Chapter 2 of the Working Group I report)

-To wrap things up for the sake of being thorough, the relationship between mass of a gas and mass of CO2 Eq. can be expressed as follows:
+To wrap things up for the sake of being thorough, the relationship between the mass of gas and the mass of CO2 equivalent can be expressed as follows:

 mass CO2 Eq. = (mass of gas) x (GWP)